-Can I be in the Provost Scholars Program and in….?
+5. Can I be in the Provost Scholars Program and in…?

 You are expected to attend the Provost Scholars Seminar before the Fall semester of your first year at the University of Mississippi.
 Every other event hosted by the Provost Scholars Program is optional and is presented for your enrichment.

 Provost Scholars must maintain a cumulative GPA of 3.0 and continuous enrollment to remain in the program.
-Cumulative GPA is assessed each year at the conclusion of the August intersession.
+Cumulative GPA is assessed each year after the August intersession.

 No, there is no cost to you to be part of the Provost Scholars Program.

-In order to receive all of the benefits of the Provost Scholars Program, you must accept your invitation by June 30 in the summer before your first semester.
+To receive all of the benefits of the Provost Scholars Program, you must accept your invitation by June 30 the summer before your first semester.
 You can still join the program up until the beginning of classes.
 However, you may miss the opportunity to live in the Provost Scholars Living Group.

 Both the Honors College and the Provost Scholars Program are designed for academically talented students.
 They are, however, quite different experiences.

 Honors College students take specially-designed courses that can be more challenging and they are expected to complete a thesis in their senior year.
 Honors College students who complete their thesis will graduate with honors.

 The Provost Scholars Program is designed to be a package of benefits to help students succeed and not an academic program.
 There is no requirement that Provost Scholars take particular classes or participate in any specific academic activities.
 Provost Scholars will have their membership recognized on their extra-curricular transcripts, which are generated by the OrgSync system.